 Santorini, named by the Venetians in the 13th century, is a volcanic island in the Aegean Sea.
 Small in size, just 28 square miles, and home to only around 13,600 Greek citizens, it is known for its black volcanic sandy beaches and high-end style.
 Full of historic sites, empty beaches and clear, blue waters, it should be near the top of any Greek wish-list.

 Santorini may well have conquered a corner of your imagination before you’ve even set eyes on it.
 With multicolored cliffs soaring over 300m from a sea-drowned caldera, it rests in the middle of the indigo Aegean, looking like a giant slab of layered cake.
-The island spoons the vast crater left by one of the biggest volcanic eruptions in history.
+The island spoons the vast crater left by one of the most significant volcanic eruptions in history.
 Smaller islands curl around the fragmented western edge of the caldera, but it is the main island of Thira that will take your breath away with its snowdrift of white Cycladic houses lining the cliff tops and, in places, spilling like ice cornices down the terraced rock.
 When the sun sets, the reflection on the buildings and the glow of the orange and red in the cliffs can be truly spectacular.

 Santorini draws crowds during the whole time of the year, yet it wears its tourism well, and its offerings make it worth the visit.
 The island’s intrigue reaches deep into the past, with the fabulous Minoan site of Akrotiri and the picturesque traditional hilltop village of Oia.
 It also glides effortlessly into the future with accomplished artists, world-class wineries, a unique microbrewery, and some of the Cyclades most exceptional accommodation and dining experiences.
 The multicolored beaches are merely the icing on the cake.